-- 1. In order to consider granting the requisite registration to the Registered Collective Investment Scheme the Commission must receive a copy of the application form (Form REG 2008), which must be signed by the proposed designated manager of the scheme. - (a) The form requires the proposed designated manager to make the following declarations: - "I confirm that we, as proposed designated manager of the scheme, have performed sufficient due diligence to be satisfied that the promoter of, and the associated parties to, the scheme are fit and proper and that in this respect consideration has been given to all of the issues set out in the Guidance Document issued by the Commission dated December 2008." - "I confirm that we, the proposed designated manager of the scheme, have effective procedures in place to ensure that the scheme is not offered directly by the issuer to the public within the Bailiwick of Guernsey." - "I confirm that we, the proposed designated manager of the scheme, are content that the disclosures in the scheme's prospectus/offer document or equivalent meet the requirements of the Prospectus Rules 2008 and that the following disclosures are made in the scheme's prospectus/offer document or equivalent:
+- 1. In order to consider granting the requisite registration to the Registered Collective Investment Scheme the Commission must receive a copy of the application form (Form REG 2019), which must be signed by the proposed designated administrator of the scheme. - (a) The form requires the proposed designated administrator to make the following declarations: - "I confirm that we, as proposed designated administrator of the scheme, have performed sufficient due diligence to be satisfied that the promoter of, and the associated parties to, the scheme are fit and proper and that in this respect consideration has been given to all of the issues set out in the Guidance Document issued by the Commission dated November 2021." - "I confirm that we, the proposed designated administrator of the scheme, are content that the disclosures in the scheme's prospectus/offer document or equivalent meet the requirements of the Prospectus Rules 2021 and that the following disclosures are made in the scheme's prospectus/offer document or equivalent:

-The Company is a Registered Closed-[Open-] ended investment scheme registered pursuant to the Protection of Investors (Bailiwick of Guernsey) Law, 1987, as amended and the Registered Collective Investment Scheme Rules 2008 issued by the Guernsey Financial Services Commission (the "Commission").
-The Commission, in granting registration, has not reviewed this document but has relied upon specific warranties provided by [●], the Company's designated manager."
+The Company is a Registered Closed-[Open-] ended investment scheme registered pursuant to the Protection of Investors (Bailiwick of Guernsey) Law, 2020 and the Registered Collective Investment Scheme Rules 2021 issued by the Guernsey Financial Services Commission (the "Commission").
+The Commission, in granting registration, has not reviewed this document but has relied upon specific warranties provided by [●], the Company's designated administrator."